firstbirdtech/api-docs/source/includes/_jobbrandings.md

 # Job Brandings

-Job brandings allow you do customize your jobs to make them stand ou on social networks.
+Job Brandings allow you to customize your jobs to make them stand out on social networks.

 ## Get All Job Brandings

-This endpoint retrieves all job brandings that are configured for you company.
+This endpoint retrieves all Job Brandings that are configured for you company.

 ### HTTP Request